 Reader Roman found that it is not necessary to use a box to climb back.
 I never succeeded, and I recommend you to drop the box there anyway, in case your mantling skill is comparable to mine.

 Inside the room you find your first vial of Holy Water.
 And a fountain as well, emitting some light effects and music around it.
 It is NOT a holy water fountain.
 Instead, it is a Healing Fountain.
 Use it and your health recovers.
-And the fountain can be reused, although it needs some rest between consecutive uses.
-When playing Normal or Hard Difficulties, take the Water Arrow under the fountain.
+And the fountain can be reused, although it needs to take some rest between consecutive uses.
+When playing Normal or Hard Difficulties, also take the Water Arrow under the fountain.

 Stand at the southmost part of the ledge, right in front of the door to 2/F NE Hallway (go inside and have a look: we have never been inside, but it is empty).
 Edge towards the North till you cannot move further (if you are too far from the edge, you cannot shoot AIs who get close to you).
 Use your Holy Water and shoot at the Hammer Haunt in front of the altar.
 As soon as you launch the attack, everybody is agitated.
 The other two will rush to him, giving you some more archery exercise.
-Remember that your Water Arrows splashes and deal damages to nearly AIs, do keep shooting the one in the middle.
+Remember that your Water Arrows splash and deal damages to nearly AIs, so keep shooting the one in the middle.

 With 12 Water Arrows, you have little difficulty shooting down everything.
 Yet don’t waste your Water Arrows on the Zombies.
 If they are already hurt during the slaughter, consider give them a second Water Arrow to finish them.
 Otherwise, just kill one or two of them (three is luxurious, four is unnecessary).
 Confine yourself to 9 Water Arrows, leading a handful for the Cloister.
 And remember to stay in the shadow: if they spot you upstairs, they will start the Full Patrol, giving you lots of trouble.